-Whether you’re a hobby trader, a pro investor, or you’re someone who follows the news closely, you’ve probably heard of Robinhood — an online trading platform that’s popular among newbie investors and those with self-directed portfolios who want to take investing into their own hands.
+Whether you’re a hobby trader, a more seasoned investor, or someone who follows financial news, you’ve probably heard of Robinhood.
+It’s an online trading platform that’s popular among newbie investors and those with self-directed portfolios who want to take investing into their own hands.

-Founded by two Stanford grads on a mission to provide more access to investing and to “democratize finance for all,” Robinhood provides stock trading, cryptocurrency investing, EFTs, and options.
+Founded by two Stanford grads on a mission to provide more access to investing and to “democratize finance for all,”provides various financial features at your fingertips in a phone app.

-To use Robinhood, users create an account on the iOS or Android app.
-To begin trading, you apply by entering in all of your information — email, name, address, phone number, date of birth, and Social Security number — all of the typical info you’d need to create an account with a brokerage.
+To use Robinhood, you create an account on the iOS or Android app.
+To start trading, you apply by entering in all of your information: email, name, address, phone number, date of birth, and Social Security number — all of the typical info you’d need to create an account with a brokerage.
 Once you create an account and it gets approved, you fund your account and you can begin investing.
-The sign-up process is similar to that of other online brokerages.
-There may be a few-day waiting period between the time you sign up and when you can begin trading.
+The signup process is similar to that of other online brokerages.
+There may be a waiting period of a few days between the time you sign up and when you can begin trading.

-Robinhood offers “commission free trading” like some other self-directed platforms, but this doesn’t mean you always pay nothing to trade.
-You may incur regulatory fees and other non-commission fees.
-You also pay interest on margin at a rate of 2.5% annual interest of the settled margin above $1,000 (if you use that service).
+Robinhood offers “commission-free trading” like some other self-directed platforms, but this doesn’t mean you always pay nothing to trade.
+You may incur regulatory fees and other non-commission fees as part of trades.

 Robinhood makes money through rebates, margin interest, stock loans, uninvested cash, and cash management.
 Here’s a brief rundown of each revenue stream: